China in November 2025: Ultimate Travel Guide in Autumn

 Western China

 The distinct temperature differences between regions in western China bring about a fusion of fall and winter landscapes in November.
-The western Sichuan and Tibetan plateaus see their first snowfalls, with snowy mountains, glaciers, and colorful forests intertwined; Chongqing and Chengdu are mild, with temperatures of around 14℃, making them ideal for city sightseeing and exploring delicious food.
+On the western Sichuan and Tibetan Plateaus, the first snowfalls arrive and the region's landscape with snowy mountains, glacier and colorful forests intertwined.
+Meanwhile, Chongqing and Chengdu are mild, with average temperatures around 14℃.
+The pleasant weather make them ideal for city sightseeing and famous local food tasting.

 Pools in Huang LongColorful pools in Huang Long